INN/docs/staffing/onboarding/largo-umbrella-setup.md

 ## 7. Download WordPress.

 We still need to get the WordPress core files downloaded to the right locations to tie all of this together.
-Based on whatever the latest version of WordPress is (4.1.2 at the time of writing), use Fabric to download it:
+Download the latest version of WordPress (4.2.2 as of 5.13.2015) using Fabric.

 ```
-$ fab wp.install:4.1.2
+$ fab wp.install:4.2.2
 ```

 ## 8. Download production database.

 Let's get the latest version of the WordPress database that powers the live, production sites.

+**NOTE**: Access to the INN/secrets repo is required.

 Do that with:
 ```
 $ fab production wp.fetch_sql_dump
 ```